andrewmentges/magnetic-moment-PINN/README.md

 Where Position about have the format of [[X1, Y1, Z1], [X2, Y2, Z2],...] and BField would have the format of [[Bx1, By1, Bz1], [Bx2, By2, Bz2],...]

 Position will have the units of meters and Bfield values would have the units of 1 / `scale`.

+****
+# Multipole Model
+***
+This model is a physics informed neural network that can be used to determine the magnetic multipole system of an a device under test.
+The model allows the user to tweaker various hyper-parameters in order to support convergence to a solution.
+Solved data is presented as a list of position value pairs of magnetic moments.
+The posistions are in units of meters and the values are in units of $Amp\cdot meters^{2}$.

+## Constructor
+`MultiPoleModel(moments=1, lrate=.01, optimizer='adam', loss='mse', scale=1, early_stop=False, target_stop=1)`
+* `moments` - The number of magnetic moment layers the model will use to solve for.
+The closer the number of moments to the actual number of moments used to generate the magnetic field test data, the more accurate the model will be.
+* `lrate` - This is the learning rate of the model.
+This is typically on the order of 0.01.
+But this value can and should change depending on the optimizer chosen.
+* `optimizer` - This is the optimizer used in the training of the model.
+The supported optimizers are: `sgd`, `rmsprop`, `adam`, `nadam`, `adadelta`, `adagrad`.
+* `loss` - This is the loss function used in the training of the model.
+The supported loss functions are: `mae`, `mse`, `huber`